top of page

 Policies + Procedures

-KatScratch.online is a multi‑division ecosystem focused on integrative human development.
+KatScratch.online is a multi‑division ecosystem dedicated to identity architecture, applied psychophysiology, wearable neuro‑metrics, and systems‑based human development.

-These Policies & Procedures outline the shared values, boundaries, expectations, and trauma‑informed principles that guide work across the ecosystem.
+These Policies & Procedures outline the values, boundaries, and operational principles that guide all work across the ecosystem.

 1. Ecosystem Overview